DanialArab/Practical-Data-Science-on-AWS-Cloud-Specialization/README.md

 <a name="18"></a>
 ### Feature importance

+We can use SageMaker Data Wrangler to calculate feature importance.

 ![](https://github.com/DanialArab/images/blob/main/Practical-DS-with-AWS/feature%20importance.PNG)

 Feature importance is based on a very popular open-source framework called **(SHapley Additive exPlanations)**.